Aymenshabbir/full-stack-development-40/README.md

 # full-stack-development-40
 html, css, frameworks
-I'll start practicing my work from now.
+I'll start practicing my work from now on html, css and js and building up new files.